 ERIC RAVILIOUS: A LIFE IN PICTURES

-Ravilious in Pictures, this lecture explores the life of the multi-talented British artist through a selection of his mysterious, emotionally charged watercolours.
-From his student days at the Royal College of Art to his disappearance in 1942 while serving as a war artist, we meet the people and visit the places that inspired him, drawing on private correspondence, archive photos and original research to create an intimate portrait of the artist and his world.
+Like my series Ravilious in Pictures, this lecture explores the life of the multi-talented British artist through his mysterious, emotionally charged watercolours.
+From his student days at the Royal College of Art to his death in 1942 while serving as a war artist, we meet the people and visit the places that inspired him, drawing on private correspondence, archive photos and original research to create an intimate portrait of the artist and his world.
 At the same time we look closely at the paintings, examining subject, design and technique.
 The paintings are a delight, the story funny, moving and full of surprises.

 During his short life Eric Ravilious was acknowledged as a brilliant wood engraver, designer of ceramics and lithographer, and today his designs and illustrations are widely available once more, on china, cards and stationery.
 In this lecture we explore the making of his most familiar work, from wood engravings of winter scenes to the lithographs featured in ‘High Street’, his 1938 book of shops, and the Alphabet design created for Wedgwood.
-We also see how his work has influenced contemporary designers like Angie Lewin and Mark Hearld, and there are plenty of tips for collectors.
+We see how his work has influenced contemporary designers, and there are plenty of tips for collectors.

 PAUL NASH: A LIFE IN PICTURES

 Based on my book Paul Nash in Pictures: Landscape and Dream, this lecture tells the story of Paul Nash's life through a selection of his finest paintings, supported by photographs and other material.
-From his letters and his entertaining autobiography Outline we learn that Nash was witty, playful and passionate.
-Investigating paintings like 'Event on the Downs' we discover a world of love and struggle and appreciate that he was not just a clever painter but an artist inspired by profound emotions.
-A war artist in both World Wars, Nash struggled with chronic illness but continued to paint until the last day of his life, leaving us with a unique vision of the British landscape.
+From his own writing we learn that Nash was witty, playful and passionate.
+Investigating paintings like 'Event on the Downs' we discover a world of love and struggle and realise that he was both clever and emotionally driven.
+A war artist in both World Wars, Nash defied chronic illness to paint until the last day of his life, leaving us with a unique vision of the British landscape.